It may be famous for its bunny-boiling take on revenge, but Fatal Attraction (1987) is a clever spin on Puccini’s opera, Madam Butterfly.

 Madam Butterfly is Dan’s favourite opera, and is tied to his childhood memories of his father.
 Alex also loves the soundtrack, and plays it during dinner one evening.

-The opera connection goes much further.
-Fatal Attraction actually borrows its plot, and revisits key themes, such as honour and loyalty.
+But the opera connection goes further.
+Fatal Attraction borrows its plot, and revisits key themes, such as honour and loyalty.

 What happens in Madam Butterfly?